asifnotes/Sectionview/README.md

 ### Step 3
 Generate the routine.
-Check for any clashes, and change sections.
+Check for any clashes, please change the sections.

 ### Step 4
 Download the routine.